MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-an-asynchronous-visual-studio-service.md

   - "vssdk"
 ---
 # How to: Provide an Asynchronous Visual Studio Service
 If you want to obtain a service without blocking the UI thread, you should create an asynchronous service and load the package on a background thread.
-For this purpose you can use an <xref:Microsoft.VisualStudio.Shell.AsyncPackage> rather than a <xref:Microsoft.VisualStudio.Shell.Package>, and add the service with the asynchronous package's special asynchronous methods
+For this purpose you can use an <xref:Microsoft.VisualStudio.Shell.AsyncPackage> rather than a <xref:Microsoft.VisualStudio.Shell.Package>, and add the service with the asynchronous package's special asynchronous methods.

  For information about providing synchronous Visual Studio services, see [How to: Provide a Service](../extensibility/how-to-provide-a-service.md).